 There are five preset cursor types, each with a unique appearance on the display.
 These are described in more detail in the Cursors section.

-Press the front panel Type button to apply or remove cursors.
-Continue pressing to cycle through all cursor types until the desired type is found ("no cursors" will appear in the cycle).
+Press the Cursor Type button to apply or remove cursors.
+Continue pressing to cycle through all cursor types until the desired type is found ("Off" occurs when no cursors are visible).